stenh0use/docker-machine-for-mac/README.md

 ```

 ### Final Notes
-Any time you want to expose a port from docker you need to remember that the docker localhost port will have now changed.
+Any time you want to expose a port from docker you need to remember that the docker will have changed from localhost to the IP address on the VM.

-eg. exposing ports `-p 8080:80` in docker will mean to query that port you would query the VM IP instead.
+eg. exposing ports `-p 8080:80` in docker will mean to query that port from your mac you would query the VM IP instead.

 ```
 curl http://192.168.33.3:8080